MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-simulation-automations.md

 ### Why does the Status value under Automations show Completed, but the Status value under Simulations show In progress?

-**Completed** on the **Simulation automations** page means the job of simulation automation is complete, and no more simulations will be created by it.
+**Completed** on the **Simulation automations** page means the job of simulation automation is complete, and no more simulations are created by it.
 Simulation is a separate entity that will complete after 30 days of simulation launch time.

 ### Why is the simulation end date 30 days after creation, even though I selected an automation end date of one week?

-A one week end date for the simulation automation means no new simulations will be created by it after one week.
+A one week end date for the simulation automation means no new simulations are created by it after one week.
 For simulations created by a simulation automation, the default end date is 30 days after the creation of the simulation.

 ### If we have multiple social engineering techniques and related payloads (for example, Credential harvest, Link to Malware, and Drive by URL) that target 300 users, how are the payloads sent to users?
 Do all payload types go to all users, or is the selection random?

-If you don't select **Target all selected users in every simulation run** on the [Launch details](#launch-details) page, all targeted users will be distributed over the maximum number of simulations that are created by the simulation automation.
+If you don't select **Target all selected users in every simulation run** on the [Launch details](#launch-details) page, all targeted users are distributed over the maximum number of simulations that are created by the simulation automation.

-If you select **Target all selected users in every simulation run** on the [Launch details](#launch-details) page, all targeted users will be part of every simulation that's created by the simulation automation.
+If you select **Target all selected users in every simulation run** on the [Launch details](#launch-details) page, all targeted users are part of every simulation that's created by the simulation automation.

 ### How does the Randomize option on the Simulation schedule page work?